aamiralimbd/DyslexiaMIND/README.md

-# DyslexiaMIND
+# DyslexiaMIND Dataset

-DyslexiaMIND is a multimodal dataset of bilingual Pakistani children (7–9 years).
-It captures 9,000+ responses across English/Urdu tasks.
-Features include audio, video, reading, and digital handwriting images synced with text spreadsheets.
-It maps 5 core cognitive domains verified by experts along with 3 dyslexia assessments.
-Ideal for AI research.
+DyslexiaMIND (Dyslexia Multimodal Integrated Neurocognitive Dataset) is a multimodal dataset capturing over 9,000 responses from 65 bilingual Pakistani children (aged 7–9) across English and Urdu language tasks.
+It features synchronized audio, video, reading, and digital handwriting data spanning 5 core cognitive domains.

+## 🔒 Data Access Policy
+To safeguard the privacy of the underage participants, the raw dataset (including audio, video, and handwriting images) is strictly restricted to academic research use only.
+It is not hosted publicly in this repository.

+### How to Request Access
+To request access to the DyslexiaMIND dataset, please send an email to: **[YOUR EMAIL HERE]**

+Please ensure your email includes:
+1. **Subject Line:** DyslexiaMIND Data Access Request - [Your Name/Institution]
+2. **Official Institutional Email:** Requests from personal accounts (Gmail, Yahoo, etc.) will not be processed.
+3. **Research Purpose:** A brief 2-3 sentence summary of how you intend to use the dataset in your research.
+4. **Affiliation:** Your current role (e.g., Professor, PhD Candidate, Researcher) and your institution's name.

+Upon review and verification of your academic credentials, we will securely share the data access link with you.